What does a discolored dog tooth mean for your pet?

 Read on to find out more about the types and causes of discolored dog teeth and the impact this health issue could have on your pet.

-Discolored Teeth in Dogs
+Understanding Discolored Teeth in Dogs

-It is estimated that over 90% of discolored dog teeth are dead, which means that discolored teeth of any color are very likely a problem for your pet.
-When a tooth dies, the soft tissues inside the hollow part of the tooth (root canal) die, begin to break down and start to leak out the end of the root.
-This sets up inflammation in that area, frequently leading to damage to the bone, the root and possibly infection in that area.
-These outcomes can all be painful.
-Since dogs almost never show signs of oral pain, these problems frequently go untreated, making the situation worse.
+When a dog tooth dies, the soft tissues inside the hollow part of the tooth (root canal) die.
+They then begin to break down and start to leak out the end of the root.
+This sets up inflammation in that area, frequently leading to damage to the bone, the root, and possibly infection in that area.
+These outcomes can all be painful for your pup.

 Intrinsic vs. Extrinsic Discoloration

 There are two different types of tooth discoloration.
 Intrinsic discoloration occurs when there is an internal health issue with the tooth, causing internal discoloration of the entire tooth.
 Extrinsic discoloration is caused when stains accumulate on the outside of the tooth.
+Surface staining is common, and not usually a sign of a significant health problem.

 Yellow and Brown Teeth—Extrinsic Discoloration